Poland Visa – Types, Requirements, Procedure & Fees

 Biometric Registration For Poland Visa

-All the candidates must be present in-person to give their biometric information.
+All the candidates must be present in person to give their biometric information.
 It is a simple process and is usually held for the candidates who apply for short-term Polish Schengen visas.

 Some people who are free from the obligation of providing the biometric data are:

-• Children with ages less than 12
+• Children aged less than 12

 • People with handicapped or amputated hands or fingers.